Shop Subscribe

 Affordable Options for Calming Classroom Lighting

-As any student or teacher can attest, there are few things less comfortable and cozy-feeling than fluorescent lighting.
+As any student or teacher can attest, fluorescent lighting does not make for a cozy learning environment.
 However, because of its energy efficiency and versatility, most classrooms are outfitted with fluorescent ceiling lights as the primary light source.
-While you might not be able to completely ditch the available lighting, there are some ways to improve the mood in the classroom using a combination of tools and additional light sources.
-Check out the following lighting solutions available for classrooms.
+While you may not be able to ditch the fluorescent lighting, there are some calming classroom lighting options to improve the mood in the classroom using a combination of tools and additional light sources.

 How Does Lighting Affect the Classroom?